-The use of remote trail cameras to survey for river otter has been a recent and there are few published studies on this technique.
-Wagnon and Serfass (2016) had success capturing river otters via trail cameras placed at latrine sites but failed to detect river otter at non-latrine sites.
-Bieber (2016) deployed 14 cameras on 3 different rivers in Nebraska, but experienced 'technical and configuration problems' and therefore discontinued their use.
-Findlay et al. (2017) provided technical recommendations on improving camera trapping based on their experiences from a 6-year study of a Eurasian otter (Lutra lutra) den site.
-Stevens and Serfass (2008) stated theirs was the first use of trail cameras in a river otter study, and they reported success with detecting river otter at latrine sites.
-Despite the lack of published studies on trail camera surveys for river otters, the technique offers the advantages of being a noninvasive approach with continual improvements in trail camera technology and the possibility for improved efficiency over more traditional methods.
+The use of trail cameras to monitor river otter is a new survey technique and few published studies are available.
+Wagnon and Serfass (2016) had success capturing river otter via trail cameras placed at latrine sites but failed to detect river otter at non-latrine sites.
+Bieber (2016) deployed 14 cameras on three different rivers in Nebraska, but experienced 'technical and configuration problems' and therefore discontinued their use.
+Findlay et al. (2020) provided technical recommendations on improving camera trapping based on their experiences from a six-year study of a Eurasian otter (Lutra lutra) den site.
+Stevens and Serfass (2008) stated their study was the first use of trail cameras in a river otter study, and they reported success with detecting river otter at latrine sites.
+Despite the lack of published studies on trail camera surveys for river otter, the technique offers the advantages of being a noninvasive approach with continual improvements in trail camera technology and the possibility for improved efficiency over more traditional methods.

-South Dakota Game Fish and Parks staff conducted a small-scale trail camera survey in 2019-2020 to evaluate the effectiveness of the technique and to provide recommendations on its use for future management surveys in South Dakota.
+SDGFP staff conducted a small-scale trail camera survey in 2019-2020 to evaluate the effectiveness of the technique and to provide recommendations on its use for future management surveys in South Dakota.
 Factors evaluated included trail camera brand and model performance, data storage, battery life, and warranties; number and location of camera traps needed; use of attractants; camera trap maintenance and security; time of year, and otter biology and behavior.

-Although the study is ongoing, as of Spring 2020, we have the following recommendations.
+Although the trail camera study is ongoing, as of Spring 2020, we have the following recommendations.

 - We were successful in detecting river otter with trail cameras set along stream banks; however, detection probabilities were less than 100%.
-Therefore, caution is advised when interpreting survey results. - Camera traps should be operated during late summer through fall to take advantage of seasonal water lows and reduced chance of major flooding. - Each camera trap site should be actively surveyed for at least two consecutive months; if no river otters are detected within the first month, consider small-scale movement of camera site. - Focus survey efforts on streams of order 3, 4 or 5. - Camera traps should target stream sites with a ~90° bend revealing a mud flat, or alternatively streams with exposed sections of mud/sandbars that would be naturally attractive to moving river otter.
-Also consider junctions of multiple streams. - Visual and olfactory attractants can be used, but priority should be placed on targeting sites that naturally funnel river otter movement. - We configured trail cameras to take 2 photos followed by a 15 second video; this resulted in enhanced ability to determine species and did not result in battery or storage problems. - Plan for flooding; try to keep cameras above any observable high-water marks. - Install trail cameras using fence posts to achieve maximum placement opportunity and avoid raccoon (Procyon lotor) issues from trail cameras set on trees.
+Therefore, caution is advised when interpreting survey results. - Camera traps should be operated during late summer through fall to take advantage of seasonal water lows and reduced chance of major flooding. - Each camera trap site should be actively surveyed for at least two consecutive months; if no river otter are detected within the first month, consider small-scale movement of camera site. - Focus survey efforts on streams of Order 3, 4, or 5. - Camera traps should target stream sites with a ~90° bend revealing a mud flat, or alternatively streams with exposed sections of mud/sandbars that would be naturally attractive to moving river otter.
+Also consider junctions of multiple streams. - Visual and olfactory attractants can be used, but priority should be placed on targeting sites that naturally funnel river otter movement. - We configured trail cameras to take two photos followed by a 15 second video; this resulted in enhanced ability to determine species and did not result in battery or storage problems. - Plan for flooding; try to keep cameras above any observable high-water marks. - Install trail cameras using fence posts to achieve maximum placement opportunity and avoid raccoon (Procyon lotor) issues from trail cameras set on trees.